alumni-lab/script-db/README.md

 when you start development.

-To start scraping, create a "quote_chat" database on PSQL and run
+To start scraping, **create a "quote_chat" database** on PSQL and run

 ```
 python3 create-tables.py
 python3 scrape.py
 ```

+Either drop your table, or run create-tables.py again between scrapes